Western Suburbs SC: History

 Western Suburbs SC was formed in the Western Suburbs of Melbourne, Sunshine in 1965 by local Greek and Greek Cypriot immigrants.
 Since then the club has become home to many Greeks that live around the area, who enjoy the social club at Western Suburbs SC.

 Western Suburbs SC has participated in the Victorian State League six times, and Victorian Premier League twice.
 Western Suburbs highest finish in the Victorian State League was 1st, while the highest finish in the Victorian Premier League was 9th.
 The longest stay in the Victorian State Leagues was 5 seasons, between 1984 and 1988.
 Western Suburbs have consistently stayed in the top divisions in Melbourne.

 In 2015, on their 60th anniversary Western Suburbs won the Victorian State League Division 1 North-West championship.

 In 2018, Suburbs were relegated from State League 1 North-West, finishing the season in bottom place.

-After 4 Seasons in State League 2 North-West, Suburbs gain promotion back to State League 1 North-West after being taken over by new Board Members.
+After four seasons in State League 2 North-West, Suburbs gain promotion back to State League 1 North-West after being taken over by new board members.

-In 2024, after promotion Suburbs has a fairly successful year in State League 1 North-West and finishes the season mid table.
+In 2024, after promotion, Suburbs had a fairly successful year in State League 1 North-West and finished the season mid table.